eamena-project/eamena-arches-dev/dbs/database.eamena/README.md

 There is two ways to add data to the database:

-1. Request a [Contributor user account](#contributor-user-account) to add data directly into the database using the graphical user interface <https://database.eamena.org/>
+1. Request a [Contributor user account](#contributor-user-account) to add data directly into the database using the graphical user interface <https://database.eamena.org/>.
+See the [Contributor user account](https://eamena.web.ox.ac.uk/open-access-policy#user-contributor) on EAMENA website.
 2. Submit an [unformated or formated dataset](#unformated-or-formated-dataset) in a form of a TSV, CSV or XLSX file, to the team

 See the [License](https://eamena.org/database#data-use) and [Open Access policy](https://eamena.org/open-access-policy) on EAMENA website

-### Contributor user account

-See the [Contributor user account](https://eamena.web.ox.ac.uk/open-access-policy#user-contributor) on EAMENA website.

 ### Unformated or formated dataset

-An unformated is our original dataset, whereas a formated dataset is a Bulk Upload.
-In any cases your dataset will have to be formated for the EAMENA database: this is the [Bulk Upload procedure](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bulk#readme).
+If you want to host and expose an already prepared dataset, the latter will have to be formated for the EAMENA database: this is the [Bulk Upload procedure](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bulk#readme).
 Before assigning a DOI to your dataset, and publishing it as a *data paper*, we suggest two routes:

+#### **Unformated dataset** route

-1. **Unformated dataset** route: publish your dataset 'as-it-is', respecting only the FAIR guidelines.
-So, there is no need for you to reformat the columns, values, etc.
+An unformated is our original dataset 'as-it-is', as you published it under its DOI, in data paper journal, etc., respecting only the FAIR guidelines.
+So, there is no need for you to reformat the columns, values, etc. You submit your dataset directly to the EAMENA team.
+In this case, the EAMENA team will balance the effort needed to format your dataset into a EAMENA-compliant structure and the interest of you research for the endangered archaeology *a posteriori*

+#### **Formated dataset** route

-2. **Formated dataset** route: publish your dataset as a EAMENA-compliant dataset that can be uploaded directly into EAMENA via the Bulk Upload process.
+A formated dataset is a Bulk Upload form, that is to say, a EAMENA databae-compliant dataset that can be uploaded directly into EAMENA via the Bulk Upload process.
 Following this route will improve the FAIRability (sustainibility of our database, open-access, etc.).
-Indeed, the process of making your compliant can already be mentioned in your *data paper* (see, and reuse, this [JOAD template](https://github.com/eamena-project/eamena-arches-dev/blob/main/data/bibref/templates/template_joad.md))

-In both cases, the EAMENA team will balance the effort needed to format your dataset into a EAMENA-compliant structure and the interest of you research for the endangered archaeology.
-If your dataset complies to EAMENA policies, we will (1) review your dataset and (2) make it properly citable.
+Indeed, the process of making your compliant can already be mentioned in your *data paper* (see, and reuse, this [JOAD template](https://github.com/eamena-project/eamena-arches-dev/blob/main/data/bibref/templates/template_joad.md)).
+In this case, the EAMENA team will balance the effort needed to format your dataset into a EAMENA-compliant structure and the interest of you research for the endangered archaeology *a priori*.

+---

 The EAMENA team is currently developping a computer routine allowing to automatise the generation of ready-made citation for the different data subset (see ["How-to-cite"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#readme)).
 For the moment, we suggest that you assign a DOI to your dataset (Zenodo, etc.) and publish it as a *data paper* in a specialised journal ([JOAD](https://openarchaeologydata.metajnl.com/), [IAJ](https://archaeologydataservice.ac.uk/about/the-internet-archaeology-journal/), etc.).